buildkite/export-build-example/README.md

 ```

 ### Using Timestamp and Build State Filters
-Filters the results by the given build state as well as hte timestamp.
+Filters the results by the given build state as well as the timestamp.
 You need to edit the api_url variable for the script in the src/ folder.
 ### Examples
 This example filters based on the timestamp range as well as build state
 ```bash